 A proposal can also help you write your book in full, since the structuring is already taken care of.
 Consider it an outline that takes the guesswork out of writing and pitching your project.

 But where to begin?
 A nonfiction book proposal will typically span 30-60 pages, although there’s no specific, “right” number.
-It’s far more about providing a convincing argument for the 5Ws, which you’ll learn more about in my upcoming book.
+It’s far more about providing a convincing argument for the 5Ws, which you learn more about in GET SIGNED: Find An Agent, Land A Book Deal, and Become A Published Author.

 These 5 Ws include: